 Arsenic is a mineral that occurs naturally in the earth's crust.
 When arsenic-containing rocks dissolve and erode, they release arsenic into the groundwater.
-The drinking water standard for arsenic is 10 PPB, and the City's drinking water continued to meet this standard throughout 2021.
-While your drinking water meets EPA's standard for arsenic, it does contain low levels of arsenic.
+While the City's drinking water meets EPA's standard for arsenic, it does contain low levels of arsenic.
 EPA's standard balances the current understanding of arsenic's possible health effects against the costs of removing arsenic from drinking water.
-EPA continues to research the health effects of low levels of arsenic, which is a mineral known to cause cancer in humans at high concentrations and is linked to other health effects such as skin damage and circulatory
+EPA continues to research the health effects of low levels of arsenic which is a mineral known to cause cancer in humans at high concentrations and is linked to other health effects such as skin damage and circulatory problems.